inhabitedtype/ocaml-dispatch/README.md

 # ocaml-dispatch

-ocaml-dispatch provides a basic mechanism for dispatching a request to a handler based on heirarhical path names conventionally found in URIs.
-It can be used both for dispatching requests in a server, as well as handing changes to heirarchical fragments in a client-side application.
+ocaml-dispatch provides a basic mechanism for dispatching a request to a handler based on hierarchical path names conventionally found in URIs.
+It can be used both for dispatching requests in a server, as well as handing changes to hierarchical fragments in a client-side application.

 [![Build Status](https://travis-ci.org/inhabitedtype/ocaml-dispatch.svg?branch=master)](https://travis-ci.org/inhabitedtype/ocaml-dispatch)